Costs and charges FAQs

 - Other charges, such as auditing and registry fees

 These charges together make up a fund's Total Expense Ratio (TER).
 They are taken from the fund's assets and are reflected in the quoted daily price.
-They are not a separate charge taken from your pension savings.

 In addition to the TER, other transaction costs can be incurred on your funds, such as the costs involved in buying and selling the fund's underlying investments.
 Like the TER, they are not explicit charges and are built into the daily unit price of your funds.